Winter Foods for Your Body Type: Seasonal Eating Guide

 Kapha Types in Winter

-Kapha types must be strategic in winter.
-While strong Agni supports good digestion, winter's cold, heavy, damp qualities can accumulate Kapha, leading to congestion, weight gain, and lethargy.
+Kapha types need to be strategic in winter.
+Strong Agni supports good digestion.
+But winter's cold, heavy, damp qualities accumulate Kapha.
+That leads to congestion, weight gain, lethargy.

 Best winter foods: